ivotron/quiho-popper/paper/paper.md

   * multi-node
   * minimum number of machines?
   * single machine?
-  * long-running (multi-stage) applications. e.g. a web-service or big-data application with multiple stages.
+  * long-running (multi-stage) applications. e.g., a web-service or big-data application with multiple stages.
 In this case, we would define windows of time and we would apply quiho to each.
 The
     challenge: how do we automatically get the windows rightly placed.